Frequently Asked Questions on Potassium Iodide (KI)

 7. Who should not take potassium iodide (KI) or should have restricted use?

 Persons with known iodine sensitivity should avoid KI, as should individuals with dermatitis herpetiformis and hypocomplementemic vasculitis, extremely rare conditions associated with an increased risk of iodine hypersensitivity.
 A seafood or shellfish allergy does not necessarily mean that you are allergic or hypersensitive to iodine.
 People with nodular thyroid with heart disease should not take KI.
 Individuals with multinodular goiter, Graves' disease, and autoimmune thyroiditis should be treated with caution -- especially if dosing extends beyond a few days.
 If you are not sure if you should take KI, consult your healthcare professional.

-9. What are the side effects ?
+8. What are the side effects of potassium iodide (KI)?